ADA Handrail – Handrails that are made to meet the requirements of the Americans with Disabilities Act.

 Bracket – a projection from a vertical surface that provides support for the handrail.

-Cable Railing – A railing made up of posts and horizontal or vertical wire cables used for the infill between the posts.
+Cable Railing – A railing made up of posts and horizontal or vertical wire rope cables used for the infill between the posts.

 Corner Post – Posts made to specifically transition the railing from one straight run to the next.